ehn-jloarca/test-github-actions/README.md

-Added some content to create a new commit
+Added some content to create a new commit.